Jet Lag Insomnia Cure: 8 Reliable Tips to Cure Sleep Problems and Getting Over Jet Lag

 Consider sticking

-This works best, especially when I’m traveling for a couple of days.
+This works best, especially when I’m traveling for a few days.

 Plan to stay overnight